Hospitals & Asylums

 wait.
 Next Fourth of July, they get to bust up a comet, Hollywood-style.
 Blow things up?
 I'm there.
 Yeah, I don't have any issue

-with that," says Richard Grammier, manager of the project for Jet
+with that," says Richard Grammier, manager of

-Propulsion Laboratory.
-(And, oh yeah, he used to work with explosives in the
+the project for Jet Propulsion Laboratory.
+(And, oh yeah, he used to work with

-Tempel 1 and analyze the ice, dust and other primordial stuff hurled out of the
+crater into Comet Tempel 1 and analyze the ice, dust

-pit.
-Mission planners say the energy
+and other primordial stuff hurled out of the pit.
+Mission planners say the energy produced will

-for the world's observatories.
+world's observatories.

 8. Scientists know little about comets and even less about their nuclei, or cores.
 They believe that penetrating the interior for observations by space and ground telescopes is the next best thing to actually landing, scooping up samples and delivering them to Earth.

-"A sample return would
+"A sample return

-says Donald Yeomans, a senior research scientist at JPL in California - and an
+crater," says Donald Yeomans, a senior research

-adviser on the movie.
+scientist at JPL in California - and an adviser on the movie.

-"We'll understand how
+"We'll understand

-after we smack it."
+become apparent after we smack it."

-9. Astronomers are counting
+9. Astronomers are

-mid-January launch.
-This is one
+after its mid-January launch.
+This is

-spacecraft NASA wants to smash and trash.
+one spacecraft NASA wants to smash and trash.

-"It would be like it's
+"It would be like

-standing in the middle of the road and this huge semi coming down at it at
+it's standing in the middle of the road and this huge semi coming down at it at

 23,000 mph, you know, just bam!"
 Grammier says.